Parameterized Inapproximability of Independent Set in $H$-Free Graphs: Acknowledgement

-When it comes to approximations, Halld{\'{o}}rsson~\cite{DBLP:conf/soda/Halldorsson95} gave an elegant local search algorithm that finds a $(\frac{d-1}{2}+\delta)$-approximation of the maximum independent set in $K_{1,d}$-free graphs for any constant $\delta>0$ in polynomial time.
-Very recently, Chudnovsky, Thomass{\'e}, Pilipczuk, and Pilipczuk~\cite{DBLP:conf/soda/ChudnovskyPPT20} designed a QPTAS (quasi-polynomial-time approximation scheme) that works for \emph{every} $H$, which is a subgraph of a subdivided claw (in particular, a path).
-Recall that on all other graphs $H$ the problem is \APX-hard.
+When it comes to approximations, Halld{\'{o}}rsson~\cite{DBLP:conf/soda/Halldorsson95} gave an elegant local search algorithm that finds a $(\frac{d-1}{2}+\delta)$-approximation of a maximum independent set in $K_{1,d}$-free graphs for any constant $\delta>0$ in polynomial time.
+Chudnovsky, Thomass{\'e}, Pilipczuk, and Pilipczuk~\cite{DBLP:conf/soda/ChudnovskyPPT20} designed a QPTAS (quasi-polynomial-time approximation scheme) that works for subdivided claw $H$; see also the improved version of Majewski et al.~\cite{DBLP:conf/icalp/MajewskiM0OPRS22}.
+Recall that if $H$ is not (a subgraph of) a subdivided claw, then the problem is \APX-hard.
+The existence of algorithms for MIS in $H$-free graph with approximation guararantee $n^{1-\delta}$ for constant $\delta$ was studied recently by Bonnet et al.~\cite{DBLP:conf/esa/BonnetTTW20} in the connection to the famous Erd\H{o}s-Hajnal conjecture.

-\paragraph{Parameterized complexity.} Another approach that one could take is to look at the problem from the parameterized perspective: we no longer insist on finding the maximum independent set, but want to verify whether some independent set of size at least $k$ exists.
+\paragraph{Parameterized complexity.} Another approach that one could take is to look at the problem from the parameterized perspective: we no longer insist on finding a maximum independent set, but want to verify whether some independent set of size at least $k$ exists.
 To be more precise, we are interested in knowing how the complexity of the problem depends on $k$.
 The best type of behavior we are hoping for is \emph{fixed-parameter tractability} (FPT), i.e., the existence of an algorithm with running time $f(k) \cdot n^{\Oh(1)}$, for some function $f$ (note that since the problem is \NP-hard, we expect $f$ to be super-polynomial).

 It is known~\cite{DBLP:books/sp/CyganFKLMPPS15} that on general graphs the \IS problem is \Wone-hard parameterized by $k$, which is a strong indication that it does not admit an FPT algorithm.
-Furthermore, it is even unlikely to admit any non-trivial \emph{fixed-parameter approximation (FPA)}: a $\gamma$-FPA algorithm for the \IS problem is an algorithm that takes as input a graph $G$ and an integer~$k$, and in time $f(k) \cdot n^{\Oh(1)}$ either correctly concludes that $G$ has no independent set of size at least~$k$, or outputs an independent set of size at least $k/\gamma$ (note that~$\gamma$ does not have to be a constant).
-It was shown in~\cite{DBLP:conf/focs/ChalermsookCKLM17} that on general graphs no $o(k)$-FPA exists for \IS, unless the randomized Gap-ETH fails.
+Furthermore, it is even unlikely to admit any non-trivial \emph{fixed-parameter approximation (FPA)}: a $\beta$-FPA algorithm (for $\beta > 1$) for the \IS problem is an algorithm that takes as input a graph $G$ and an integer~$k$, and in time $f(k) \cdot n^{\Oh(1)}$ either correctly concludes that $G$ has no independent set of size at least~$k$, or outputs an independent set of size at least $k/\beta$ (note that~$\beta$ does not have to be a constant).
+It was shown in~\cite{DBLP:conf/focs/ChalermsookCKLM17} that on general graphs no $o(k)$-FPA exists for \IS, unless the deterministic\footnote{While this is stated under the randomized Gap-ETH in~\cite{DBLP:conf/focs/ChalermsookCKLM17}, a derandomization exists; see~\cite[Section~4.2.1]{DBLP:conf/focs/ChalermsookCKLM17}.} Gap-ETH fails.